aalekseev/10-steps-security-pycon-ee-2020/slides/11-sensitive-data.md

 - Disable caching for responses that contain sensitive data

 <!-- note
+How do we prevent data to be leaked?

 I would say that the firs point in the list about deciding what data will be exposed is most critical one in most of the cases.
 Because it is simple a question - do we really need to store this data?
 And it is most likely that it is a "nice to have" rather than strict requirement.
 And if it is strictly needed to save you home address for example,